1N4148 Small

 right.
 The wire on the left is the anode and the wire on

 the right is the cathode, often denoted by "a" and "k".
-A black band on the actual
+A

-object denotes the cathode.
-In the schematic symbol the flow of
+black band on the actual object denotes the cathode.
+In the

-conventional current is shown by the direction of the triangle, so
+the direction of the triangle, so the top end is the positive

-the top end is the positive anode and the bottom end is the more
+anode and the bottom end is the more negative cathode.

-negative cathode.
-When it's working in the circuit, you
+When it's working in the circuit, you could measure across those

-could measure across those two points with a multimeter and see
+two points with a multimeter and see something like +0.65V,

 You could get confused, because in the circuit, positive